eMapR/LTOP_FTV_Py/docs/source/change_detection.rst

 Existing code has been used to identify different types of change based on LT temporal segmentation, but focuses on single event identification (i.e., greatest, least disturbance) for more information see the `existing description <https://emapr.github.io/LT-GEE/api.html#getchangemap>`_ on using this code.
 The general output of the LTOP workflow does not lend itself to applying this code directly so we reformat those outputs to emulate the structure of the general LT outputs (4xn array image).
-Note that as of 12/12/2022 this only exists in
-JS and has not been translated into Python.
+Note that as of 12/12/2022 the code to generate a pseudo LT 4xn output array exists in python and is included in the `ltop.py modules <https://github.com/eMapR/LTOP_FTV_Py/blob/main/scripts/ltop.py>`_.
+However, the code from LandTrendr.js modules for creating change maps (getChangeMap linked above) has not been translated from JavaScript to python.
+When that is translated and included in the `LandTrendr.py <https://github.com/eMapR/LTOP_FTV_Py/blob/main/scripts/LandTrendr.py>`_ then one could do all of this in python.
+Until then, only the construction of the pseudo 4xn array is available in Python.

 1. Dependencies: `modules <https://github.com/eMapR/SERVIR_stabilization/blob/main/scripts/GEE_scripts/temp_stab_modules.js>`_